grahamseamans/monopoles-satsolver/README.md

 there are some messy bits that could be faster, but the minisat (which is amazing) blows up with time much more than my code.
 So I've left it as is.

-I ended up writing a bash script to help with testing which was really helpful, alhough probably took more time than it saved, but that's programming.
+I ended up writing a bash script to help with testing which was really helpful, although probably took more time than it saved.